kryptokrona/kryptokrona-docs/docs/guides/mining/Mining-with-Phone.md

 7. Make sure `Criptonight-lite support (Like AEON)` is checked.
 8. Press the play button on the top right

-## AA Miner<a name="aa-miner"></a>

-1. Download the [AA Miner](https://play.google.com/store/apps/details?id=com.aaminer.miner) app from the Google Play Store.
-2. Upon downloading and installing, open the app.
-3. Select `CryptonightLight v1` from the `Select Algorithm` dropdown menu.
-4. Specify how many cores you want to use.
-We recommend using half of how many cores your phone has.
-So if your phone has 6 cores, enter `3`
-5. Enter the pool of your choice including the `stratum+tcp://` part.
-To view a list of pools, you can go [here](Pools)
-6. Enter your TurtleCoin wallet address
-7. Enter the password of the pool.
-For most, it will be `x`
-8. Click on `Start Mining` to start mining TRTL.

 ## Expected Results

 The miner should now start mining, and the stats displayed show start updating, displaying your hashrate and the like(it may take a few minutes to update)